code-and-share/datafeed-backend/PROJECT_NOTES.md

 TBD
 # Objectives
 ## Specific
+* I want to store the images on this container, make it available for the frontend to use
+  * Add possibility to upload a file
+  * Add possibility to get file from outside the container
+  * Change frontend to get images from this backend
 * I want to be able to quickly list objects, phases and paths :ok:
   * Main menu to access lists :ok:
   * Upper navigation bar used everywhere :ok: